 - CSUN will award the baccalaureate degree to students after successful completion of the first year at Southwestern, or by the end of December following the first year of law school for students enrolled in Southwestern's part-time program.

 - Tuition and fees for the first year will reflect Southwestern's current rates.

 - Students must remain in good standing throughout their first year of law school and complete the first year with a minimum "C+" cumulative GPA, in addition to complying with Southwestern's policies and procedures.

-After you review the information above carefully, feel free to contact the Faculty Lead, Dr. Leigh Bradberry, at email@example.com, if you have further questions.
+After you review the information above carefully, feel free to contact the Faculty Lead, Dr. Bruce Zucker, at firstname.lastname@example.org, if you have further questions.